enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       should raise an error on the "down two spaces" line.

-As preview, here is one WSE Haml interpretation.
-For alternatives, see the referenced code spec, and other rspec suites mentioned there:
+As preview, here is one WSE Haml interpretation:

       Code 4-04